-- C6.2 Significant effects have been identified on three receptors within the potential effects section of this chapter.
-In order to reduce these effects, and minimise the impact of the development on the strategic road network, the following additional mitigation measures are proposed: - 1 Occupier Travel Plan for each of the end occupiers at the development site; - Wider travel planning measures, to reduce development traffic, encourage sustainable travel and the decarbonisation of the transport network.
-These measures are detailed in the Travel Plan Framework, Chapter 8 of the TA (Appendix C1), for example: ensuring footway and cycleway connections are provided, providing secure cycle parking, providing staff up to date information on public transport services and walking/cycling provisions, promotions such as National Travel Awareness day and a 'Walking Buddy' Scheme, promoting car sharing, and consolidating servicing trips and deliveries; - 3 Review proposed roundabout design when introducing a new access arm at A66/Tees Dock Road roundabout to see if junction performance can be improved; and - 4 Potential junction improvements for the A174/ Greystone Road roundabout. - C6.3 These mitigation measures will be secured by way of an appropriately worded planning condition or obligation. - In addition to the above, and whilst a commitment cannot be made at this stage of the planning process, once adopted the emerging STDC Transport Strategy may provide an opportunity to further reduce the impacts of the proposed development on the sensitive receptors. - The Transport Strategy is currently being prepared for the wider Teesworks site and it will be used by Teesworks for the effective delivery of development across the site, recognising the opportunities and benefits the single-ownership of the Teesworks area brings to delivering interventions that will further encourage modal shift away from the private car and an increased use of public transport.
+- C6.2 Significant effects have been identified on two receptors within the potential effects section of this chapter.
+In order to reduce these effects, and minimise the impact of the development on the road network, the following additional mitigation measures are proposed: - 1 Occupier Travel Plan for each of the end occupiers at the development site; - Wider travel planning measures to reduce development traffic, encourage sustainable travel and the decarbonisation of the network.
+These measures are detailed in the Travel Plan Framework, Chapter 8 of the TA (Appendix C1), for example: ensuring footway and cycleway connections are provided, providing secure cycle parking, providing staff up to date information on public transport services and walking/cycling provisions, promotions such as National Travel Awareness day and a 'Walking Buddy' Scheme, promoting car sharing, and consolidating servicing trips and deliveries; - 3 A review of junction operation at A1085 / A1042 Kirkleatham Lane junction; and - 4 Junction improvements for the A174 / Greystone Road Roundabout. - C6.3 These mitigation measures will be secured by way of an appropriately worded planning condition or obligation. - In addition to the above, and whilst a commitment cannot be made at this stage of the planning process, once adopted the emerging STDC Transport Strategy may provide an opportunity to further reduce the impacts of the proposed development on the sensitive receptors. - A Transport Strategy is currently being prepared for the wider Teesworks site and it will be used by Teesworks for the effective delivery of development across the site, recognising the opportunities and benefits the single-ownership of the Teesworks area brings to delivering interventions that will further encourage modal shift away from the private car and an increased use of public transport.
 The strategy will identify opportunities for physical works interventions such as the creation of integrated public transport hubs, as well as walking and cycling infrastructure, together with behavioural interventions such as active travel planning measures.
 Teesworks, working in conjunction with public transport providers and end-occupiers, will deliver / apply measures identified in the Transport Strategy where it is suitable and feasible to do so (i.e. where delivery is subject to usage demand/critical mass) and when the specific type, scale and layout of development is known.